-Traditional Trades Advancement Program – Fort Sumter, Fort Moultrie National Historical Parks and Charles Pinckney National Historic Site
+Traditional Trades Advancement Program – Steamtown National Historic Site

-Build your hands-on preservation trades skills at Fort Sumter and Fort Moultrie National Historical Parks and Charles Pickney National Historic Site through projects addressing a range of historic preservation needs.
+Build your hands-on preservation trades skills at Steamtown National Historic Site through projects addressing a range of historic preservation needs.
 Over the course of a 26-week immersive experience, TTAP participants train and work alongside experienced NPS employees to preserve cultural resources and crucial infrastructure.
-Participants will learn and practice repairing interior and exterior structures made up of a variety of materials including wood, plaster, concrete, and brick.
-The TTAP Participant will learn how to read historic drawings, plans, and follow work guidelines.
 This position is a great way to gain practical, hands-on experience and the foundation for a career in historic preservation.
+The position at the Steamtown offers specific opportunities to work on a variety of projects involving historic railroad equipment such as steam locomotives, passenger cars, cabooses, tank cars, hopper cars, EMD and Alco diesel locomotives.
+These projects range from complete overhaul and historic preservation to daily inspection and maintenance.
+Trades such as metal fabrication, welding, and machining will be performed in our historic Delaware Lackawanna and West shops that are unique to the National Park Service.
 The ideal candidate is excited about hands-on trades work and should be able to demonstrate or discuss their interest in the historic preservation field.
 TTAP Placements must be able to commit to a 26-week term.
-This position is scheduled for April 3 – September 29 (start date is flexible), with weekends and federal holidays off.
+This position is scheduled for October 2, 2023 – March 29, 2024 (start date is flexible), with weekends and federal holidays off.

 Skills Training & Support Provided: